MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 They arrived one by one, stepping through probability curtains that shimmered like heat mirages.
 Each wore a human form—not because they were human anymore, but because the appearance reflected what their humanities had become by their timelines' end.

 The Auditor counted them as they entered.
-Eighteen versions of the same consciousness, eighteen different outcomes, eighteen different lessons learned.
+Nineteen versions of the same consciousness, nineteen different outcomes, nineteen different lessons learned.

 The first to arrive was Zero-Alpha, from the Prime timeline.
 They took their seat without fanfare, looking exactly as one might expect: ordinary.
 A human in their mid-thirties, dressed in subdued earth tones—brown jacket, beige shirt, comfortable shoes.
 Nothing flashy, nothing broken.
 Just... balanced.
 Their eyes held a quiet confidence mixed with lingering uncertainty.